NchedoAnulika/Palmora-Group-HR-Analytics/README.md

 ## License

 This project is shared for educational and portfolio purposes only.
-Employee data is fictional.